JacksonKuo/blog/_posts/2024-12-10-gateway-token-smuggling.markdown

 2. The Kong Gateway parses the `jwt` parameter first, finds that the JWT signature is valid, then forwards the full request to the backend service
 3. The backend service ignores the `jwt` query parameter, only parses the JWT in the header, reads the JWT claims, and then performs any authorization checks based on the parsed claims

-As a result, an attacker can mint a JWT with arbitary token claims, smuggling the token through the gateway to a backend service, and impersonate any account.
+As a result, an attacker can mint a JWT with arbitrary token claims, smuggling the token through the gateway to a backend service, and impersonate any account.
 The default JWT plugin for Kong gateway was vulnerable to this issue.

 # Mitigation